onnx/onnx/docs/Operators.md

   For example, a 64-bit float 3.1415926459 may be round to a 32-bit float 3.141592.
 Similarly, converting an integer 36 to Boolean may produce 1 because we truncate bits which can't be stored in the targeted type.

-  In more detail, the conversion among numerical types should follow these rules if the destination type is not a float 8 type.
+  In more detail, the conversion among numerical types should follow these rules:

   * Casting from floating point to:
     * floating point: +/- infinity if OOR (out of range).